 How long does it take to earn a JD/MSW?

 The JD/MSW takes four years to complete – one year less than if both degrees were completed separately.
 Students must comply with the admission requirements for both degree programs.
 The equivalent of five semesters (earning 77 credits) are spent at the law school and three semesters (earning 51 credits) are at the Brown School.
 Students who start in one program are welcome to apply to the other program and begin the JD/MSW in their second year of school.

 Why Washington University?

-WashULaw and the Brown School of Social Work are top-ranked schools in their respective fields.
+WashULaw and the Brown School are top-ranked schools in their respective fields.
 Both schools have outstanding placement rates and offer an extensive alumni network.
 Students in the JD/MSW degree program have access to the incredible resources of the Career Center at the law school and the Career Services office at Brown.